-Varied curricular, co-curricular and extracurricular activities organised for students enables the institution to make best use of the diversity of the classroom and attain the desired results with respect to the planned PEOs, PLOs and CLOs.
+The institution is able to make the most of the diversity of the classroom by organizing a variety of curricular, co-curricular, and extracurricular activities for students, allowing it to achieve the desired outcomes with regard to the planned PEOs, PLOs, and CLOs.

-Students feedback taken at the end of these activities becomes an evidence of institutions efforts in ensuring alignment of stated

-PLOs and CLOs with the teaching learning process.
+Students feedback taken at the end of these activities becomes an evidence of institutions efforts in ensuring alignment of stated PLOs and CLOs with the teaching learning process.